Acquisitions editors and literary agents want to be excited.

 One real human being.

-Most authors overthink, and therefore, overwhelm themselves with the proposal.
+Most authors and writers overthink, and therefore, overwhelm themselves with the proposal.
 Which makes it a massive task.
 Don’t do that.

 When writing the proposal, authors are often thinking about getting lots of people to read their book.
 That is a mistake.